johnnymetz/johnny-metz-blog/content/posts/docker-prune.md

 The "Active" column represents objects that are associated with running containers.
 You can see detailed information using the `--verbose` flag, such as which objects are active and how long they have been running.

-Docker is eating up roughly 23.5 GB of disk space.
-23 GB of that is reclaimable or unused.
+Docker is eating up roughly 23.5 GB of storage capacity.
+23 GB of that is reclaimable (or unused).
 Yikes!
 Let's free that up.

 ## Docker prune command